mcnairsa/100-days-of-code/log.md

 re: Daya 86, 87 ... nearly at the end of cs50
 me: Well done!
 Nearly there, keep it up!

+### Day 053/100: 19-11-2024
+**Today's Progress**:
+Did my practice session on Codecademy F-SE path Started setting up an old laptop as a cevelopment box.
+More with a view to documenting the process than for any other reason.

+**Thoughts:**
+I've accepted that I'm suffering from something a touch of 'flu maybe but probably just man-flu

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Maybe make aplan for making a plan

+**Pay Forward:**
+1.  @Sebastian_W on fCC Discord
+re: Going off-platform (cs50)
+me: Way to go!
+It feels like I only start to learn anything properly when I go off-piste... sorry off-platform!
+Look forward to hearing how you get on.

+2. @ABDUL on fCC Discord
+re: Day 2 (on fCC curriculum
+me: Well done!
+Keep it up!

 ### Day 000/100: ...
 **Today's Progress**: